Luciano0322/segnale/README.md

 - signal: The signal to subscribe to.
 #### Returns:
 - The current value of the signal.

+### useSegnaleEffect(fn: () => void, dependencies: unknown[])
+Similar to React’s useEffect, but designed to work with Segnale signals.
+#### Parameters:
+- fn: The function to execute.
+- dependencies: An array of dependencies that trigger the effect when changed.

 ## Contributing
 Contributions are welcome!
 Please follow these steps to contribute: